SRAMloll/Quiz-Application-Neighbour-Laws---Project-course/readme.txt

 The score is displayed after answering all the questions (5 in total).
 A Restart button allows to restart the quizz, and the score will be set to 0.
 The theme chosen of the quiz is Neighbour's rights.
 Gamifying the law to render it a little less boring...
+The new feature implemented is the logic of the game to check each answers and calculate the score by creating a class with two methods.

 ## Prerequisites